Shropshire fidget pie is a hearty, traditional British bake made with gammon, cooking apples, onions and potatoes.

 Method

-- Lightly fry the potatoes, onions and apples in the butter until just golden.
+- Heat the oven to 180C (160C fan, Gas 4).
+In a large pan, lightly fry the potatoes, onions and apples in the butter until just golden.

-- Remove with a slotted spoon and keep hot.
+- Remove with a slotted spoon and set aside.
+Keep the pan on the heat.

 - Place the gammon in the pan and fry lightly in the remaining fat.

 - Layer the gammon and the potatoes, onions and apples in a 1 litre (1½ - 2 pint) pie dish, seasoning with sugar, salt, pepper, sage and nutmeg.
-Pour on the stock.
+Pour over the stock.

 - On a lightly floured surface, roll out the pastry and cover the pie, trimming the edges.
 Make a steam hole and decorate with the trimmings.
 Brush with milk or egg.

-Top tip for the Hairy Bikers' Shropshire fidget pie
+Top tips for making the Hairy Bikers' Shropshire fidget pie

 Bramley apples are particularly good for cooking and baking with as they have the right balance of sweet and sharpness and they hold their shape well rather than baking down into a saucy mush.
 If you can't find them, green Granny Smiths are a good substitute.